 • You may be able to achieve more through permitted development than through planning permission.

-• It can be quicker and cheaper than applying for planning permission
+• Applying for permitted development can be quicker and cheaper than applying for planning permission.

-• The council cannot attach conditions to the permission so once granted no further action is required
+• Your council cannot attach conditions to permitted development rights, so once granted, no further action is required.

-For example, it is possible to build large single-storey rear extension using permitted development rights that are well beyond most council guidelines.
-The size limits are 4 metres for detached houses and 3 metres other houses.
-These lengths are taken from the rear elevation of the house as originally built or as it stood on 1 July 1948.
+For example, large single-storey rear extensions falling within permitted development rights are well beyond most council planning guidelines.
+These extensions could be as deep as 4m for detached houses and 3m for other houses.
+We base these measurements on the rear elevation of the storey as originally built, or as it stood on 1 July 1948.